jkajan/pappdi.in/README.md

 Create a .env file in the backend root.
 The required variables are:

-* PORT=...
+* PORT=3003

-The port that the backend should run on (cannot be 3000)
+The port that the backend should run on.

 * MONGODB_URI=...